Zhiozhio/SurfelMapping/README.md

 ```

 ## 3. Usage
-We use some third part learning methods prediction to acquire dense depth map and semantic labels.
+The program requires RGB images and corresponding DEPTH and SEMANTIC maps as input.
+We use some third part learning methods prediction to provide dense depth map and semantic labels.
+You can download demo data from [here](https://drive.google.com/file/d/1VpIspJlR6erI3WYbwHAe1Gqn8hCgZgjE/view?usp=sharing) (using [PSMNet](https://github.com/JiaRenChang/PSMNet) for depth and [PointRend](https://github.com/facebookresearch/detectron2/tree/main/projects/PointRend) for semantic).
+You can use your own data including RGB, depth and semantic.
+The RGB, depth and semantic subdirectories should be in a same super directory and set the subdir name in the KittiReader.
+See KittiReader.cpp for details of input path.
+If you use the demo data, you do not need to change it.